 One of the things that makes Formula 1 so special is the international locations and drivers that it features.
 Every race feels like a racing world cup, with dozens of countries featured.
 The very best race car drivers Holland has to offer and the top engineers from Germany join Formula 1.
 Virtually every country’s best drivers and racing engineers are competing to join it.
 NASCAR just doesn’t have this international pull.

 Formula 1 also proved its appeal when the Netflix show Drive to Survive became a global hit.
-It gave viewers a profound look behind the scenes, at the rivalries and the politics of the sport.
+Its five seasons have given viewers a profound look behind the scenes, at the rivalries and the politics of the sport.
 In so doing, the show has created millions of new global fans.
-This includes the US, where 2.6 million tuned in to watch the Formula 1 Miami Grand Prix.
+This includes the US, where 2.6 million tuned in to watch the 2022 Formula 1 Miami Grand Prix.

 Formula 1 features racetracks that twist and turn, constantly putting drivers’ abilities to question and punishing the smallest mistakes.
 It’s the perfect stage for them to express their near-superhuman skills.
 Every race is different, featuring a unique layout that might reward speed, such as the Baku City Circuit in Azerbaijan, with many straight sections, or the notoriously curvy Turn 11 track in Bahrain that celebrates great handling and reactions.
 Maybe it’s very sunny, so tires get hot faster, resulting in less grip on the road.
 Maybe it rained, so conditions are more slippery.
 How are teams managing their pit stops?
 Are they using soft or hard tires?
 There are countless variables that make each race unique and exciting.